christopherii/forty-jekyll-theme/_posts/2019-01-20-generating-generators.md

 What else exists?
 (Note, these are general enough to be meta-generators)

-1. Categorize ideas with some pattern or notion of similarity.
+1. Categorize ideas using some pattern or notion of similarity.
 Use the examples to install the pattern, and look for the pattern elsewhere.
 2. Decompose a given pattern, seeing its variants, properties and types.
 Explicitly try to turn the pattern itself into a generator, as well as all of its decomposed variants.
 3. Recombine your generators with one another
 * Ex., what is the most general version of recombination?